 It is also important to note that blower door testing presents the opportunity to identify and correct any building envelope failures, problems with window frames, and supply and return duct issues.
 While you’d want to know these when your home is first built, if you are concerned you may have had leaks develop over time, blower door testing can be done down the road, as well.

-At Polk County Insulation, we have more than 20 years of experience in the insulation industry, and we understand the importance of having a sealed and energy-efficient home here in Florida.
+At Polk County Insulation, we have 30 years of experience in the insulation industry, and we understand the importance of having a sealed and energy-efficient home here in Florida.
 If you would like to schedule blower door testing for your home to be sure you do not have uncontrolled air leakage that is adversely affecting indoor air quality and energy efficiency, give us a call.
 We’ll be happy to discuss how this is done and give you a quote.